skoolkid/skoolkit/sphinx/source/commands.rst

                           information.
 This option may be used multiple times.
     --screen              Display screen contents while running.
     --show-config         Show configuration parameter values.
-    -s START, --start START
-                          Set the start address to JP to.
+    -s, --start START     Set the start address to JP to.
     --state name=value    Set a hardware state attribute.
 Do '--state help' for more information.
 This option may be used multiple times.